velocityzen/sweets/docs/Resource.md

     this.ctrl.create(requestData, function(err, result) {
         if(err) {
-            //Error code 2 means dublicate record (we already have user with this email registered) if(err.code === 2) {
+            //Error code 2 means a dublicate record (there is a user with the same email) if(err.code === 2) {
                 cb(new Conflict());
             } else {